The normal, healthy heart has its own pacemaker that regulates the rate that the heart beats.

 Each impulse causes the heart to contract.
 The pacemaker may have one to three leads, depending on the type of pacemaker needed to treat your heart problem.

 There are different types of pacemakers:

-Single-chamber pacemakers use one lead in the upper chambers (atria) or lower chambers (ventricles) of the heart.
+- Single-chamber pacemakers use one lead in the upper chamber (atria) or lower chamber (ventricles) of the right side of the heart.

-Dual-chamber pacemakers use one lead in the atria and one lead in the ventricles of your heart.
+- Dual-chamber pacemakers use one lead in the right atrium and one lead in the right ventricle of your heart.

 Your doctor will decide what type of pacemaker you need based on your heart condition.